sicaaa/output-LED-filament/README.md

 # LED Filament
-In this project, we tested how to control LED filament with a microcontroller.
+The aim of this project was to control LED filament by using a microcontroller.

 More information: https://www.makerguides.com/control-cob-led-filament-with-arduino/